abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authentification-rules.md

 # Authentication Rules Configuration

-All authentication providers support rules configuration.

-A rule takes parameters and sets labels on the user's pod and on the user's JWT token.
+All authentication providers support rule-based configuration.
+Rules evaluate one or more conditions against request attributes and, when the conditions produce the expected boolean result, apply a label to the user's pod and JWT token.

 - All labels are stored inside the JWT user token.
 - All labels are applied to the user's pods.

-Labels are used to define a container execution context for subsequent operations, such as:
+Labels define the container execution context used for subsequent operations, including:

-- Allowing an application only to members of a specific group
+- Restricting an application to members of a specific group
-- Applying network policies
+- Enforcing network policies

 ## The Rule Object

-A rule is a dictionary object with:
+A rule is a dictionary object that consists of:

-* A name (the key of the rule entry)
+* A name (the dictionary key of the rule entry)
 * One or more conditions
 * An expected boolean result of `True` or `False`
 * A label to apply when the conditions evaluate to the expected boolean value